therabyte/dhamma-notes/practice/lessons/lesson_01_introduction.md

-# Lesson 1 - Introduction
+# Lesson 1 - Introduction [wip]

+**By the end of this lesson, you should be able to:**
+- name some reasons to start meditation
+- name the different categories of meditation practice and provide examples for each

 ## Why Meditate?